opencv/opencv/doc/js_tutorials/js_imgproc/js_filtering/js_filtering.markdown

 central element is always replaced by some pixel value in the image.
 It reduces the noise effectively.
 Its kernel size should be a positive odd integer.

-We use the function: **cv.medianBlur(src, dst, ksize)**
+We use the function: **cv.medianBlur (src, dst, ksize)**
-@param src         input image; the image can have any number of channels, which are processed independently, but the depth should be CV_8U, CV_16U, CV_16S, CV_32F or CV_64F.
+@param src         input 1-, 3-, or 4-channel image; when ksize is 3 or 5, the image depth should be cv.CV_8U, cv.CV_16U, or cv.CV_32F, for larger aperture sizes, it can only be cv.CV_8U.
-@param dst         output image of the same size and type as src.
+@param dst         destination array of the same size and type as src.
-@param ksize       blurring kernel size.
+@param ksize       aperture linear size; it must be odd and greater than 1, for example: 3, 5, 7 ...

-@note The median filter uses BORDER_REPLICATE internally to cope with border pixels.
+@note The median filter uses cv.BORDER_REPLICATE internally to cope with border pixels.

 Try it
 ------